Close Menu

 This past Monday was a tough one.

-Between university lectures and a visit to the Provincial Teacher Training Center (PTTC) in Battambang to review new teacher training programs, I came home late and completely drained.
+Between university lectures and a visit to the Provincial Teacher Training Center in Battambang to review new teacher training programs, I came home late and completely drained.

 My daughter had already finished dinner and was waiting for me to help with her daily exercises.

 All I could manage was, “Daddy is so tired, sweetheart.
-Let me take a cool shower first.”

-Stop Doing It All Yourself (Your Sanity Depends on It)
+Stop Doing It All Yourself

 In any well-run organization, a manager who insists on personally handling every new hire’s onboarding will burn out fast.